eriknelson/hello-crane-demo/README.md

 cloud workloads for Kubernetes.
 It seeks to highlight some of Crane's primary
 goals:

 * Compatible with vanilla k8s out-of-the-box

+> NOTE: As a first pass attempt to get something demo-able, we're going to be
+> using an openshift workload and tooling, and will aim to update this to remove
+> the requirement.

 * No requirement of elevated privileges; application owners can migrate their own applications
 * Extraction and discovery of all resources from source namespaces